-An NFL football field is one-hundred and twenty (120) yards long by one-hundred and sixty (160) feet wide.
-From goal line to goal line, the field is only one-hundred (100) yards long, but with the addition of both endzones, the field adds up to one-hundred and twenty (120) yards long in total.
+An NFL football field is 120 yards long (360 feet).
+From goal line to goal line, the field is only 100 yards (300 feet) long, but once each ten-yard deep end zone is factored in, the field adds up to 120 yards (360 feet) in total length.

-Almost all american football fields will be the same length of one-hundred and twenty (120) yards, but the main difference between different levels of football is the placement of the hash marks that run up the sidelines.
-Hash marks are small vertical lines that run parallel to the endzones, and are used to measure yardage on every down.
-Each hash mark measures one (1) yard in distance and are placed in between longer white lines that appear every five (5) yards and stretch the entire width of the field.
-The NFL's hash marks are placed eighteen (18) feet and six (6) inches apart, which is perfectly in line with the goal posts but shorter than both the college and high school distances.
+Almost all American football fields will be the same length of 120 yards (360 feet), but the main difference between different levels of football is the placement of the hash marks that run up the sidelines.
+Hash marks are small, vertical lines that run parallel to the end zones, and are used to measure yardage on every down.
+Hash marks all measure exactly one yard apart, and are placed in between the longer, white yard lines that appear every five yards, stretching the entire width of the field.
+In addition to the hash marks that run along the sidelines, most football fields have two additional sets of hash marks near the center of the field, on either side of the central logo on the 50-yard line.
+In the NFL, each set of hash marks are placed 18 feet and 6 inches apart, which is perfectly in line with the goal posts, but shorter than both the college and high school distances.